GST/HST information for governments and diplomats

 In cases where a supplier does not charge the GST/HST on taxable supplies of property and services made to a provincial government or territory, the supplier is still eligible to claim input tax credits paid or payable on purchases it made to make taxable supplies of property and services.
 For more information, go to Input tax credits.

-Provincial and territorial governments must charge the GST/HST on their taxable supplies of most property and services.
+The federal government, as well as provincial and territorial governments, must charge the GST/HST on their taxable supplies of most property and services.
 However, a number of supplies provided by government entities are exempt.

 Examples – Exempt supplies made by a government